 SPY, Featuring… A Few Places

-Also includes: Varna (Bulgaria), Paris, Rome, Budapest.
+Also includes: Varna (Bulgaria), Paris, Rome, and Budapest.
 Omg, I love this movie.
-It’s like Office Space or The Other Guys where I still laugh every time I watch it.
+It’s like Office Space or The Other Guys, where I still laugh every time I watch it.
 (I actually need to buy this one myself.)
 Melissa McCarthy plays a CIA agent who gets her very first international assignment.
 Also stars Rose Byrne, Jude Law, and Jason Statham, who are all absolutely hilarious.
-A must watch.
+A must-watch.

 THE BIG YEAR, Featuring Lots of North America

 Also includes: It’s all over the U.S. and Canada.
 I feel like this movie didn’t get much press when it came out, but it’s definitely a pleasant, cute watch if you haven’t seen it before.
 Jack Black takes up bird-watching and sets out to complete “a Big Year,” where you track down every bird in the Audubon manual in a year.
 Steve Martin, Owen Wilson, and Rashida Jones are also in it.

 When it comes to action and adventure, I mostly favor spy movies.
 I also always end up completely engrossed in war movies for some reason, even though they’re not at all my go-to.
 (Platoon, Jarhead, and The Hurt Locker are some of my favorite movies.)
 At any rate…

 Point Break, Featuring A Bunch of Spots

 Includes: The U.S., France, Switzerland, Italy, Venezuela.
 Yes, this would be the new one, not the old—and far better—Point Break (though I’ve linked that here as well since everyone should own it).
 The new one is pretty terrible all-in-all, but I do really love all the landscapes and settings and graphics and, of course, the extreme sports.
 You can’t beat it, truly.

 SPY GAME, Featuring Beirut